alaplanteCG/grab-zuora-settings/README.md

 # Grab Zuora Settings
-This is a really simple script which automates the pulling of Zuora settings through their publicly available API.
+This is a really simple one file script which automates the pulling of Zuora settings through their publicly available API.
 It then uses the data retrieved to output report files for easy consumption.

 ## How It Works
 The following steps are executed: